aws/aws-sdk-go/CONTRIBUTING.md

 3. Provide as much information about your environment, SDK version, and relevant dependencies as possible.
-For example, let us know what version of Go you are using, which and version of the operating system, and the the environment your code is running in. e.g Container.
+For example, let us know what version of Go you are using, which and version of the operating system, and the environment your code is running in. e.g Container.

 4. Provide a minimal test case that reproduces your issue or any error information you related to your problem.
 We can provide feedback much